 - 1 jalapeño, seeded and sliced

-- Once quinoa has cooled, stir in vegetables, black beans, and dressing.
+- Add the vegetables, black beans, and corn.
+Taste and adjust seasonings.
 Cover and place in refrigerator until ready to serve.